-PRQ: ACC 122, CIS 110, Accuplacer score of RC 80+, ENG 95+, EA 61+ or ENG 121, or Department Advisor or Department Chair approval.
+PRQ: ACC 122, CIS 110, successful completion of any CCR course or qualifying placement score or exemption.
+ENG 95+, EA 61+ or ENG 121, or department chair/advisor approval.
 Studies the principles, concepts and tools used in the analysis, design, implementation and integration of accounting systems, internal controls systems and accounting procedures.
 Key elements of system analysis, business systems design, accounting software selection, and the acquisition and implementation of systems are studied.
 Techniques and systems for electronic control systems, electronic data interchange, electronic funds transfer and web commerce are explored.

-GOVERNMENTAL AND NOT-FOR- PROFIT ACCOUNTING 3 CR (31)
+GOVERNMENTAL AND NOT-FOR- PROFIT ACCOUNTING 3 CR.
+(3L)

-PRQ: ÈNG 131, ACC 122, CIS 110, Accuplacer score of RC 80+, EA 61+ or ENG 121, or Department Advisor or Department Chair approval.
-Addresses concepts of budgetary control as a matter of law and public administration theory.
+PRQ: ENG 131, ACC 122, CIS 110, Successful completion of any CCR course or qualifying placement score or exemption, or ENG 121, or department chair/advisor approval I. Addresses concepts of budgetary control as a matter of law and public administration theory.
 Accounting principles and procedures necessary to implement budgetary controls for governmental units and other not-for-profit institutions and organizations are presented.